Learning with Explicit Shape Priors for Medical Image Segmentation: Experiment

 Further, we decompose shape priors into two components, global and local shape priors generated from SUB and CUB respectively.
 We visualize these two components of case (a) in Figure \ref{global and local shape priors}.
 Due to the self-attention module \cite{dosovitskiyimage}, global shape priors bear globalized receptive fields, containing contexts and textures.
-However, the structure of SUB is lack in inductive bias to model local visual structures.
+However, the structure of SUB lacks inductive bias to model local visual structures.
 Here we can discover that global shape priors are responsible for a coarse localization for the region of ground truths.
-And local shape priors generated from CUB can provide a finer shape information for the ROIs via the introduction of convolutional kernels, which bear the inductive bias of locality.
+And local shape priors generated from CUB can provide finer shape information for the ROIs via the introduction of convolutional kernels, which bear the inductive bias of locality.

-Then we carry out a thorough analysis on the influences of shape priors on skipped features. we give a direct comparison between original skipped features $F_{o}$ and enhanced skipped features $F_{e}$.
-In detail, We select specific channels of $F_{o}$ and $F_{e}$ for a qualitative visualization.
-As shown in Figure \ref{feature enhance: brats}, the whole tumor region is enhanced and some voxels which are not activated before, are highlighted after being processed by SPM.
+We then thoroughly analyze the impact of shape priors on skipped features with the direct comparison between original skipped features $F_{o}$ and enhanced skipped features $F_{e}$.
+In detail, specific channels of $F_{o}$ and $F_{e}$ are selected from all 32 channels for a qualitative visualization.
+As shown in Figure \ref{feature enhance: brats and acdc}, features in the tumor region are enhanced and some voxels which are not activated before, are highlighted after processing by SPM.
 Besides, via the introduction of global shape priors, skipped features are enriched with sufficient texture information for the whole region.
-We also explain the process of feature refinement with a cardiac CT case as shown in Figure \ref{feature enhance: acdc}.
-The channel-average skipped features are refined with more attentions on the LV and Myo region.
+We also explain the process of feature refinement with a cardiac CT case as shown in Figure \ref{feature enhance: brats and acdc}.
+The channel-average skipped features are refined with more attention on the LV and Myo regions.